 2. Blue Buffalo Sensitive Stomach Dry Cat Food – Best Value

 Blue Buffalo is a brand that has long been focused on producing pet foods that aim to keep our pets in peak health.
-They’re one of the more affordable pet foods with a premium badge, and we think they offer the best cat food for diarrhea for the money.
+They’re one of the more affordable pet foods with a high quality badge, and we think they offer the best cat food for diarrhea for the money.
 While many of the recipes on this list go for exorbitant prices, the Blue Buffalo Sensitive Stomach Dry Cat Food is priced reasonably and isn’t much more expensive than regular cat food.

 Formulated specifically for sensitive stomachs, this is a great food for cats with digestive issues.
 The first ingredient is deboned chicken, showing that Blue Buffalo used quality ingredients in this blend, rather than cutting corners with cheap fillers and sub-standard protein.
 Most of the ingredients are whole foods, such as deboned chicken, brown rice, and peas.

 To help with your cat’s digestive problems, this cat food for cats with diarrhea is packed with prebiotics to promote digestive health.
 It’s great for any cats with sensitive stomachs as it’s all-natural and devoid of corn, wheat, soy, and artificial preservatives or flavors.
 Still, it’s not the best choice for picky eaters, as many of our pickier cats refused to even touch it.